ornamental/kvp-store/README.md

 The storage handles very big writing transactions (up to terabytes) without much impact on the RAM.
 It works best with shorter keys.

+## Build prerequisites

+The project depends on another GitHub project `@ornamental/sqlite-statements`.
+Build and install the corresponding artifact into local Maven repository before building this project.